 SDSU librarians are offering in-person workshops to help with literature reviews.
-We are offering seven different sessions with each session repeated three times.
+We are offering four different sessions, with each session repeated three times.
 Attend one, two, or three sessions depending on your interests.
-Sessions begin on the hour and last 45 minutes.
 Meet Subject Librarians and fellow grad students and enjoy food and beverages in the workshop lounge.

 Lit Review 101

 Covers the basics of a literature review.
-What is it?
-Why do we do it?
-Who will read it?
+What is it, why we do it, and who will read it.
 We will examine examples of literature reviews and discuss strategies for starting the lit review process.

 Information Services Librarian